+It's critical that districts and charter schools have a clear communication plan for reaching all multilingual learners and their families.
 It is important to remember that providing service to students identified as English learners is a matter of equity.
 There are a number of state and federal laws that clarify the legal and ethical responsibility for districts and charter schools to provide both access to academic content and facilitate student progress towards English language proficiency (ELP).
 See the U. S. Department of Education Civil Rights Obligations.
-In order to meet the needs of English learners, districts and charters have found that during hybrid instruction there are three main areas of focus: Connections with families, relationships with students, and collaboration among teachers providing instruction.
+In order to meet the needs of English learners and other multilingual learners, districts and charters have found that during hybrid instruction there are three main areas of focus: Connections with families, relationships with students, and collaboration among teachers providing instruction.